BlockchainCommons/GordianSeedTool-iOS/README.md

 ## Version History

+### 1.9 (12), March 2, 2021

+* The app logo displays during app startup.
+* The first time the app runs a license acceptance screen displays and must be accepted to continue.
+* The Settings > Erase All Data explanation has been clarified.
+* A scanned `crypto-request` for a HDKey that does not contain a source fingerprint will now cause the user to be asked to choose a seed from which to perform the key derivation.
+    * To facilitate testing, there is an additional "Derivation Requests.pdf" file that contais requests for keys without a source fingerprint: https://github.com/BlockchainCommons/GordianGuardian-iOS/tree/master/Testing
+* UI elements throughout the app now have accessibility metadata.
+This won't be visible to typical users, but faciliates using the app with VoiceOver and other Apple assistive technologies, and also helps automate the production of App Store screen shots.
+* Fixed bug where displayed QR code was supposed to be `ur:crypto-response` but was instead the bare requested `crypto-seed` or `crypto-hdkey` without being wrapped in the `crypto-response`.
+* Added button to copy displayed `ur:crypto-response`s to the clipboard.

 ### 1.9 (11), February 24, 2021

 * A new "Scan" button appears at the top of the main screen.
 This can be used to scan `ur:crypto-seed`s or `ur:crypto-request`s.